Are you thinking about selling? Before you list, learn more about the process to get the most money from your home.

-Before listing, home sellers should arm themselves with knowledge about their local markets -- Collingwood, Tobermory and Owen Sound are all strong real estate markets, except each one is different and have their own seasonal fluctuations.
-One of the best things that you can do is look at comparable homes for sale by neighbourhood -- "comps" in real estate lingo, that have sold recently.
-Look for homes that have the same features as yours as in the number of bedrooms, number of bathrooms, square footage, garage capacity and amenities.
+Before listing, all home sellers should know about their local markets -- Collingwood, Tobermory and Owen Sound are solid real estate markets, except each is different and has seasonal fluctuations.
+One of the best things you can do is look at comparable homes for sale by neighbourhood -- "comps" in real estate lingo, which have sold recently.
+Look for homes with the same features as yours regarding the number of bedrooms, bathrooms, square footage, garage capacity and amenities.

 With a professional REALTOR® at your side, you can be confident that your home will bring the best price it can in any real estate market.

 You, too, can do your part by telling us about some of your home's features that have brought you the most pleasure so that he can highlight those features in advertisements and online.

 Keep your home clean and uncluttered.
 Make sure your lawn is ready, your garden weeded and watered.
 Plan to spend plenty of time away from home during all showings.

 When the time comes for an open house, try creating a light, airy feeling.
 Open blinds and curtains and turn the lights on in every room.
 Put vases of flowers out in strategic locations.
 Put out refreshments -- finger foods and refreshing drinks that will nourish and entice without making a mess.
 Scented candles and oil warmers can set the stage for an experience to create a sense of home in the space.
 Make potential home buyers feel as if they are already at home.